bhubie/talks/blazor-render-modes/slides/slides.md

 <!--

-People from hunter I see a few, but can you all raise your hands?

-Fun fact - I believe we sent about X people here to this conference. so probablt about X% of people here are fron hunter.
-If you havnt hear about hunter - we are a hidden gem in st louis.
-I have been tehre for 5 and a half years now.

-We sell equipment to auto shops and dealershipts.
-Lift racks, tire balancers, tire changers, aligners.

-(CLICK)

 - and we are hiring.
 - have some postions open for Scrum master, Software Engineers 1 through 3.
 I would encourage you all to apply.
 Scan the QR code to see the hiring page.